pushkarnagle/gekko-buyatsellat/README.md

 After these changes, you can run Gekko by executing - `node gekko --config config.js`

+**If you want to run Gekko in UI mode**

+Copy `buyatsellat_ui.js` file to /gekko/strategies folder.
+Copy `buyatsellat_ui.toml` file to /gekko/config/strategies folder.
+(This file is used to change parameters in UI mode)

+Run Gekko in UI mode by executing -
+`node gekko --ui`

 Do let me know of any issues.